jspahrsummers/enemy-of-the-state/Enemy of the State.md

 > But I can set the properties of a struct in Swift!
 This guy doesn’t know what he’s talking about.
 —You, the audience

-^ I've said that values are immutable multiple times now, but it might be hard to see why.
-Let's dig into an example.
+^ I’ve said that values are immutable multiple times now, but it might be hard to see why.
+Let’s dig into an example.

 ---